librenms/librenms/doc/Extensions/Smokeping.md

 title = Network Latency Grapher
 ```

-Which can cause Smokeping to not start. `echo "+ LibreNMS"` appends this in our smokeping config file.
+Which can cause Smokeping to not start. `echo "+ LibreNMS"` prepends this in our smokeping config file.
 We could remove the above from the gen_smokeping script, however this may cause issues with LibreNMS failing to update with `daily.sh` due config files being modified.

 ## Configure LibreNMS